 DIMPLE Glaze fault.
 Found after firing.
 A round shallow lump or scar on the glaze surface caused by salts in the glaze.

 DIP Verb.
 Process.
 The act of dipping (fully immersing) a biscuit pot into glaze - a suspension of glaze ingredients.
-Then the surplus is shaken off.
+Then the surplus is shaken off prior to drying and firing.

 DIPPING Process.
 Also known as GLAZING Biscuit ware is dipped (fully immersed) into a suspension of glaze ingredients.
 Then the surplus is shaken off.